DavidSchirduan/DavidSchirduan.github.io/_games/ripe.md

   - "/abide"
 ---

-RIPE is the newest game from Technical Grimoire.
-It's presented as a **choose your path multiplayer story** that leads into a traditional tabletop RPG book.
-The playtest demo is freely available below, but the final product will be a shiny hardcover book with art.
+RIPE is a roleplaying game about Elder adventurers defending their home against horrible monsters from space.
+It's also about processing your past, growing stronger as a community, and delving into classic dungeons.

 [Join the newsletter for updates](https://tinyletter.com/technicalgrimoire/subscribe)!